sydasif/network-automation-agent/README.md

 ## 🧠 Key Concepts

-### ReAct Pattern vs Linear Chain
+### Linear vs Cyclic

-Unlike simple chatbots that go `Input -> LLM -> Tool -> Output`, this agent uses a **loop**.

-- *User*: "Fix BGP on R1"
-- *Agent*: Runs `show ip bgp summary`.
-- *Agent*: Sees neighbor is Idle.
-Decides to run `show run | s bgp`.
-- *Agent*: Sees wrong neighbor IP.
-Asks for `config` approval.
-- *Agent*: Applies fix.
-Verifies with `show ip bgp summary` again.
-- *Agent*: Reports "Fixed" to user.

-### Memory Middleware

-To prevent `413 Request Entity Too Large` errors when dealing with massive network outputs (like `show tech-support`), the `ContextManager` uses smart trimming strategies to keep the context window focused on the most recent relevant information.
+Unlike "ReAct" agents that loop until they decide to stop, this agent creates a **Single Execution Plan**.
+This prevents the AI from "thinking out loud" or hallucinating follow-up commands, making it safer for production networks.

 ### Safety First

-- **Validation**: Tools automatically validate that target devices exist in the inventory before execution.
+- **Validation**: Tools validate that target devices exist in the inventory before execution.
 - **Approval**: Any state-changing command (`config_command`) requires explicit user confirmation.
-- **Error Handling**: Netmiko exceptions (Timeout, Auth) are caught and presented to the LLM, allowing it to suggest troubleshooting steps (e.g., "Check firewall").
+- **Strict Parsing**: Output is parsed into `AgentResponse` objects, preventing malformed JSON errors.

 ## 🤝 Contributing